rightstech/data-science-for-business/material/script.md

 * They are entitlements and freedoms that everyone has by virtue of being human.
 * The main responsibility lies with the State (the government).
 * Others have a role, too.
+Image: UN Photo / Jean-Marc Ferré.
+Pictured are countries' flags at the U.N. in Geneva.

 ### 1.1Q1 Quiz: What are some examples of human rights?